 Heat some olive oil in a pan over medium-low heat.
 Drop in the bacon and stir it around.
 Cook just until crispy and remove from heat.

 Grate the parmesan as fine as possible.
-The finer the cheese is grated, the easier it is to melt the cheese.
+The finer the cheese is grated, the easier it is to melt.
 I used a microplane.

-In a mixing bowl, combine the eggs with a splash of water and the grated cheese.
+In a mixing bowl, combine the eggs with a splash of water.
+Add the grated cheese.

 Boil spaghetti in salted water.
 You want the pasta to be slightly undercooked, just on the verge of al dente.
 The package will have a recommended time range.
-Shoot for the lower end of the range.
-Remove the spaghetti using tongs.
+Shoot for the lower end of the range because the pasta will continue to cook as we assemble the sauce.
+Remove the spaghetti from the boiling water using tongs.

 Stir the spaghetti into the pancetta.

-Cut the heat and pour in 1/2 cup of pasta water.
+Cut off the heat and pour in about 1/2 cup of pasta water.

 Stir a little pasta water into the egg mixture.
 Then, as you stir the spaghetti, pour the egg mixture into the spaghetti.
 Keep stirring for about a minute.
 The goal is to very gently cook the egg and melt the cheese.

-Drop some spaghetti out on a plate and pass it on to your guests.
+Twirl some spaghetti out onto a plate and pass it on to your guests.